wilderlife/wilderlife.github.io/_posts/2020-05-18-10-things-I-wish-I-knew-before-starting an Airbnb experience.md

 ---
 layout: post
-title: 10 Things I wish I knew before startign an Airbnb experience
+title: 10 Things I wish I knew before starting an Airbnb experience
 image: img/10 Things I wish I knew before startign an Airbnb experience.png
 tags: [Vancouver, Airbnb, 10 things, Things I wish I knew, Airbnb experiences]
 ---

-Starting your own Airbnb experience seems easy.
+Starting your own [Airbnb experience](https://www.airbnb.ca/x/ggantner){:target="_blank"} seems easy.
 All it takes is an idea and skills.
 Some ideas might work better than others, depending on the audience - da!
 But when I first started my Airbnb experiences in London, it didn't work at all.
 I had no bookings, no views, no interest.
 Then I moved to Vancouver and started over.
 Boom!
 Airbnb bookings began to fly in like crazy.
 Why?

 Here are ten things I've learnt from starting my first Airbnb experience:

 1. **Will your idea attract people?
 Validate first.**

-Before starting my Airbnb experience for the second time, I began by looking at the Airbnb experiences in my area.
+Before starting an [Airbnb experience](https://www.airbnb.ca/x/ggantner){:target="_blank"} for the second time, I began by looking at the Airbnb experiences in my area.
 For example in London, beer crawl tours or sightseeing bike trips were dominating.
 In Vancouver, hiking and multicultural cooking classes were the most popular.

 **Bonus:** I decided to ask the locals.
 And guess what?
 People in North America love dumplings - you can find them in every supermarket.
 Doing a little research gave me confidence that the pierogi making experience could fit the Vancouver audience.